Yarra (Caulfield)

 Guests welcome:

-The price for guests is $25 for each lecture.
+The price for guests is $25 per lecture and prior booking is essential.

 Contact: